Background pattern

 Pregnancy and breastfeeding

-• It is essential to inform your baby's doctors and other healthcare professionals if you received Steqeyma during pregnancy before your baby receives any vaccine.
+• It is important to inform your baby's doctors and other healthcare professionals if you received Steqeyma during pregnancy before your baby receives any vaccine.
 Live vaccines, such as the BCG vaccine (used to prevent tuberculosis), are not recommended for your baby in the first six months after birth if you received Steqeyma during pregnancy, unless your baby's doctor recommends otherwise.

-Driving and operating machines
+Driving and using machines

 Steqeyma contains sodium